chumingqian/Model_Compression_For_YOLOV3-V4/README.md

 Part3.
 A brief introduce for Network quantization .

-Source using Pytorch implementation to [ultralytics/yolov3](https://github.com/ultralytics/yolov3) for yolov3 source code.
+Source code using Pytorch implementation to [ultralytics/yolov3](https://github.com/ultralytics/yolov3) for yolov3 source code.

 For the  YOLOV4 pytorch version, try this https://github.com/Tianxiaomo/pytorch-YOLOv4.